OR WAIT 15 SECS

 avoidable infections, it is especially important for STERIS to be able to offer the highest possible level of assurance that patient-care items have properly completed a steam sterilization process and are safe to use.”

 Unlike biological indicators, which require incubation time before they show results, chemical indicators provide immediate results indicating whether the sterilizer, cycle, load or instrument pack has been exposed to one or more of the required variables (time, temperature, steam quality) necessary for a particular sterilization process or cycle.
-Until recently, there were five classes of chemical indicators in use in the
+Until recently, there were five classes of chemical indicators in use in the United States, each with different capabilities for various monitoring applications:

 1. Process indicator – distinguishes between processed and unprocessed items and